RosettaCommons/documentation/application_documentation/analysis/shobuns.md

 Output (on screen)
 ==================
 Classification of the selected polar atoms into "buried unsatisfied" and "other" atoms.
-The output reports one line per atom, each of which has the following format
+The output reports one line per atom, each of which has the following format:
 ````
 ATOM_ID Esho #hb (wEhb wEsho+wEhb)